 Easing the SOC team workload

-Many corporations are recognizing the need to help SOC teams by investing in ways to decrease their overall workload.
+Many corporations are recognising the need to help SOC teams by investing in ways to decrease their overall workload.
 In the study mentioned above, 31% of cybersecurity professionals rated “overwhelming workload” among the top three most stressful aspects of their job.

 Figure 1.
 The top 10 most stressful aspects of cybersecurity professionals’ jobs.
 (Source: ESG and ISSA’s joint research project, “The Life and Times of Cybersecurity Professionals 2021,” Volume V.)

 One way that companies are trying to invest more in their security amid staffing shortages is by outsourcing some activities using services like managed detection and response (MDR).
 Proofpoint even offers our own managed services for email security and security awareness training.
-However, these services can sometimes be an afterthought, as corporate budget holders generally have less insight and are less invested than SOC teams in recognizing the need.
+However, these services can sometimes be an afterthought, as corporate budget holders generally have less insight and are less invested than SOC teams in recognising the need.

 Another method, which many SOC teams are turning to themselves, is automation, which can ease their workload and also improve their security strategy by providing additional information and insights.
-Automation can help security teams become more efficient by accurately detecting most initial threats, so teams can focus their time on the highest-risk threats hitting the organization.
+Automation can help security teams become more efficient by accurately detecting most initial threats, so teams can focus their time on the highest-risk threats hitting the organisation.